zatchliu/zatchliu.github.io/_pages/index.md

 author_profile: true
 ---

 Hello there.
 My name is Zachary Liu, and I'm currently an undergraduate student at Wesleyan University.
-I am an aspiring Computer Scientist, and I also love to draw, golf, and make origmai.
+I am an aspiring Computer Scientist, and I also love to draw.

 Check out some of my projects and art: